 - Cost: Free!

-- Food nearby: There are so many food stores along Nanjing Road where you can find plenty of Chinese snacks.
+- Food nearby: There are so many Chinese food stores along Nanjing Road where you can find plenty of Chinese snacks.
 Look out for meat-filled mooncakes and wine-cured crab!

 As you leave the Bund, you should find yourself in the much-talked-about Nanjing Road.
 It’s chock-full with department and luxury stores, both local and international!

 Besides the usual Tiffany’s and Montblanc, you’ll find old Chinese department stores that specialize in traditional Chinese crafts.
 There’s a myriad of silks, jade carvings, and clocks on sale here, making Nanjing one of those places you must see in Shanghai!